 "The existing model was one of hoarding knowledge to try and hold the project hostage to individuals," said the spokesperson.
 "This is a failed model.
 The market does not subscribe to it.
 It is one of the reasons amongst others that drove Testology to bankruptcy."

-"Clients were pissed, the quality of work dropped and [it] was done so suddenly and haphazardly that it was detrimental to the company"
+"Clients were pissed, the quality of work dropped and [it] was done so suddenly and haphazardly that it was detrimental to the company"-An anonymous former employee

 In my interviews with former employees, a number of them mentioned that the former scheduler had been pushed out of their role due to accusations of favoritism even after being provided and allegedly adhering to upper management guidelines for how to call employees in.
 Everyone I spoke to -- including those whose work hours were not impacted by the schedule -- adamantly denied that scheduling had been an issue.
 Sure, some said, those who had been there longer got more hours more consistently -- and many had come to count on consistent near-40-hour weeks -- but newer employees were able to achieve the same with time and good work.

 "Sanjiv didn't like this as he felt that it made the company beholden to the testers with all of the experience," said one middle management employee who was aware of the situation but was not impacted by the daily schedule.
 "There is validity in that point in the grand scheme of things, but all [the scheduler] was ever trying to do was to put the right people on the right projects as they'd always been instructed to do.